We are a vibrant company guided by leadership with deep industry experience, passion, and vision.

 Mr. Potenza joined ProTom in 2015 as the first member of the Service and Maintenance Team.
-He staffed the team with experience personnel and implemented a comprehensive safety program.
+He staffed the team with experienced personnel and implemented a comprehensive safety program.
 Dan led the team in support of the assembly and testing at MIT Bates Lab and the subsequent Massachusetts General Hospital installation.

 Dan has over 35 years of experience in manufacturing operations, service and maintenance, with 25 years at Intel as a lithography equipment specialist.
-He supported numerous installation cycles, large scale site construction and facility decommissioning.
+He supported numerous installation cycles, large-scale site construction and facility decommissioning.
 Dan gained extensive experience in emergency response leadership, safety management lean manufacturing and team supervision.